Beach closures, paranoia, history and culture

 And what is it about the thick streak of conspiratorial thinking that runs through US culture, anyway?

 As it turns out, November 22 marks an auspicious milestone in the developmemt of that way of thinking.
 On that day an apparently crazed former marine shot President Kennedy.
-The gunman had dabbled with communism, briefly living in the Soviet Union and bringing a wife home from there, approaching the Cubans and apparently being rebuffed by them, getting involved with a small Trotskyist faction whose members though him weird.
+The gunman had dabbled with communism, briefly living in the Soviet Union and bringing a wife home from there, approaching the Cubans and apparently being rebuffed by them, getting involved with a small Trotskyist faction whose members thought him weird.

 But see, in that era the United States and forces allied with it did get into assassinations.
 A few days before Kennedy took office, the Congolese independence leader Patrice Lumumba was murdered in the most brutal way by Colonel Mobutu, who was a thug dictator and darling of the west for decades afterward.
-The annoying Rafael Trujillo was taken out in the Dominican Republic a few months in to the Kennedy administration.
+The annoying Rafael Trujillo was taken out in the Dominican Republic a few months into the Kennedy administration.
 When the Diem brothers couldn’t maintain order in South Vietnam, they were killed in a coup.
 AND there were all these attempts to kill Fidel Castro, not to mention the failed Bay of Pigs invasion and the terrifying Missile Crisis.

 Lee Harvey Oswald was quickly dispatched by a mobbed-up businessman, but it was a matter of intense national interest to know the motive.
 The chief justice of the Supreme Court, Earl Warren, was put in charge of a commission to find out what made Oswald’s mind tick.